tumaer/SciML/lecture/cc-4-rnn.md

 \end{align}
 $$

-## Sequence Translation
+### Sequence Translation

-In sequence translation we have a variable length sequence as an input. and a variable length sequence as an output.
+In sequence translation we have a variable length sequence as an input and a variable length sequence as an output.
 This can mathematically be expressed as

 $$
 f_{\theta}: \mathbb{R}^{TD} \rightarrow \mathbb{R}^{T'C}